OpcodePete/vim/vim IDE setup.md

 # Setup vim as an IDE

-This is a step by step installation guide to add plug-ins and learn their features. (tl;dr just download and use `.vimrc`)
+This is a step by step installation guide to add plug-ins to include additional features for:
+- General editing,
+- Geneal software development, and
+- Python development

 <br />